 There is so much we can all do to help protect the future for generations to come.

-Last Earth Day, Foresters Financial announced the launch of Growing a Better Future, our long-term sustainability vision, and partnered with Evergreen, an organisation working to create cities that are livable, green and prosperous.
+Last Earth Day, Foresters Financial announced the launch of Growing a Better Future, our long-term sustainability vision, and partnered with Evergreen, an organization working to create cities that are livable, green and prosperous.

-We also partnered with great organisations like Whole Kids Foundation, and will be partnering with Conservation Foundation to offer a series of pollinator activities for member families to help increase awareness of the role of bees in the food chain, and to build a better understanding about where our food comes from.
+We have also partnered with several great organizations like Whole Kids Foundation, and will be partnering with Conservation Foundation to offer a series of pollinator activities for member families to help increase awareness of the role of bees in the food chain, and to build a better understanding about where our food comes from.